kcsujeet/myriad/README.md

 (didn't include delete option as it was not asked)
 >>>>>>> logout using Logout button

+Framework USED: Django 2.0
+Python Version: 3.6

+Css Framework used:
+Booststrap 4

 ADDITIONAL LIBRARIES USED:
 1. django bootstrap modal form https://pypi.org/project/django-bootstrap-modal-forms/